 The point of this article is to demonstrate how MRIs can send you to a surgery you may not need because of challenges with the MRI accuracy and interpretation.
 MRI is not a gold standard of care, as demonstrated by countless studies questioning MRIs validity in certain diagnostic cases.
 In our years of experience we have found that because it is difficult to determine what the true source of shoulder pain generator is, our approach is to regenerate the entire shoulder with our treatments and not focus on a single problem such as a tear on MRI or a tear in the labrum, or a developing bone-on-bone situation.
 This is demonstrated in the videos above.

-Why you may not need shoulder surgery: Even with a Bad MRI: Stem Cell Therapy
+Why you may not need shoulder surgery: Even with a Bad MRI

-In our practice, Stem Cell Therapy is a treatment we use for for musculoskeletal disorders including those causing shoulder pain.
-The excitement in the medical community is focused on how stem cells work, rebuilding the damaged parts of the shoulder from within by turning a diseased shoulder environment into a shoulder joint environment.
+The simple reason for some is that the tear is not progressing enough to cause new or significant pain.
+But a tear still exists on MRI.
+Should it be treated.
+For appropriate candidates, Stem Cell Therapy is a treatment we use for for musculoskeletal disorders including those causing shoulder pain.
+The research in the medical community is focused on how stem cells work, hypothetically rebuilding the damaged parts of the shoulder from within by turning a diseased shoulder environment into a shoulder joint environment.
 Numerous studies support the healing effects of stem cell treatments.
 It should be pointed out as well that some studies suggest limited or little or no positive impact of treatment.

 Where Do We Get the Stem Cells for Therapy?